kiarashazp/YouTubeContentManagement-DataEng/workflow/dags/README.md

 ## Overview

 This repository contains an Apache Airflow DAG that transfers data from MongoDB to ClickHouse.
-The DAG consists of tasks for creating the schema in ClickHouse, and performing data extraction and loading from MongoDB to ClickHouse.
+The DAG consists of tasks for creating the schema in ClickHouse and performing data extraction and loading from MongoDB to ClickHouse.

 ## Requirements

-- Apache Airflow (version 2.10.4 as per the Dockerfile)
-- MongoDB
-- ClickHouse
-- `clickhouse_driver` library

-## Installation

-### Using Docker and Docker Compose
+- Docker and Docker Compose

-1. Clone this repository.
-2. Build and deploy the Docker image using the provided Dockerfile:

-    ```sh
-    docker-compose up --build
-    ```

-## Dockerfile Explanation
+## DAG Details

-The provided Dockerfile creates an environment with all required dependencies:

-- **Base Image**: The Dockerfile uses the official Apache Airflow image version 2.10.4 as the base, which includes a pre-configured environment for running Apache Airflow.
-- **Root User**: It switches to the root user to install necessary packages and updates.
-- **Install Sudo**: Updates package lists and installs the `sudo` package for granting temporary superuser privileges.
-- **Install Build Tools**: Installs `build-essential`, which includes tools required for building and compiling software.
-- **Upgrade Pip, Setuptools, and Wheel**: Upgrades Python utilities `pip`, `setuptools`, and `wheel` to their latest versions.
-- **Install Python Packages**: Installs specific versions of necessary Python packages:
-  - `apache-airflow-providers-mongo` (version 3.0.0)
-  - `pymongo` (version 3.11.4)
+### Tasks

+1. **Create ClickHouse Schema**: This task creates the necessary database and table schema in ClickHouse.
+It sets up a schema named `bronze` and a table `videos`.

+2. **Extract Data**: This part of the `read_and_load` task queries MongoDB for data using batch processing.
+The batch size is determined by an Airflow Variable (`mongo_batch_size`), with a default value of 1000.

+3. **Load Data**: After extracting the data, this task loads the data into ClickHouse.
+It inserts documents into the `bronze.videos` table, ensuring that each document's fields are correctly formatted and inserted.

+### Default Arguments

+- **Owner**: `airflow`
+- **Start Date**: `2023-01-01`
-  - `clickhouse-driver`
+- **Retries**: `1`
-- **Airflow User**: Switches back to the airflow user for running processes with non-root privileges.

-## Docker Compose Configuration

-The `docker-compose.yml` file sets up the necessary services and their configurations for running Airflow with MongoDB and ClickHouse.
+### Schedule Interval

+The DAG is scheduled to run once (`@once`).

-### Services
+### Variables

-1. **Postgres**:
-    - Uses the `postgres:13` image.
-    - Sets environment variables for user and password.
-    - Maps volumes for data persistence and initialization scripts.
-    - Includes healthchecks and resource limits.
-2. **Redis**:
-    - Uses the `redis:7.2-bookworm` image.
-    - Includes healthchecks and sets the exposed port to `6379`.
-3. **Mongo**:
-    - Uses the `mongo:4.4` image.
-    - Sets environment variables for root user and password.
-    - Maps volumes for data persistence.
-    - Includes healthchecks and sets the exposed port to `27017`.
-4. **ClickHouse**:
-    - Uses the `clickhouse/clickhouse-server:latest` image.
-    - Sets environment variables for user and password.
-    - Maps volumes for data persistence.
+- `mongo_batch_size`: Specifies the batch size for reading data from MongoDB.
+Defaults to `1000`.
-    - Includes Ulimits settings for file descriptors.
-5. **Airflow Services (Webserver, Scheduler, Worker, Triggerer, Init)**:
-    - All services use a common setup defined in the `x-airflow-common` configuration.
-    - Environment variables set for Airflow configuration.
-    - Volumes are mapped for Airflow directories such as `dags`, `logs`, `config`, `plugins`, `tasks`, and `utils`.
-    - Each service has specific commands (`webserver`, `scheduler`, `celery worker`, `triggerer`) and healthchecks.
-    - The `airflow-init` service ensures proper initialization and user setup.
-6. **Flower** (Optional):
-    - Uses the Airflow common setup to run Flower for monitoring Celery workers.
-    - Exposes port `5555`.

 ## Usage

-1. Place the DAG file in your Airflow DAGs folder.
-2. Start the Airflow services using Docker Compose:
+1. Ensure that your Docker environment is set up and the necessary services are running using Docker Compose:
     ```sh
     docker-compose up
     ```
+2. Wait for the Docker Compose services (Airflow webserver, scheduler, etc.) to be fully up and running.
+3. Place the DAG file in your Airflow DAGs folder.

-3. Access the Airflow web interface at `http://localhost:9090`.
+4. Access the Airflow web interface at `http://localhost:9090`.
-4. Trigger the DAG manually or wait for the scheduled run.
+5. Trigger the DAG manually or wait for the scheduled run.

 ## Notes

 - Ensure that your Airflow connections are properly set up for MongoDB (`MONGO_CONN_ID`) and ClickHouse.
-- Adjust the included packages in the Dockerfile based on your environment and requirements.
+- Adjust the included packages or settings based on your environment and requirements.